 While Biden endeavors to win the election, blacks are one of the most important groups for Democrats.
 In his speech on the death of George Floyd, he made it clear that we are an angry nation, but we must not allow ourselves to be limited by anger.
 “We are a tired nation, but we will not allow this fatigue to defeat us,” Biden added.
 “The American spirit is in jeopardy,” the former vice president said, stressing tensions between police and black communities.

-Now maybe the time for Biden’s priorities to be tested, but black voters want the change beyond what the former vice president of the United States has in mind.
+Now, maybe, the time for Biden’s priorities to be tested, but black voters want the change beyond what the former vice president of the United States has in mind.
 Activists and elected leaders say that in order to mobilize polling stations, people’s demands for change and the realities of racism must be taken into account.
 But Joe Biden, a former vice president and one of the architects of the modern justice system in the United States, cannot confront the inequalities and shortcomings of the system simply by speaking out against racism in the country.
 These flaws go back to before Trump.
 “Our demands are not small,” Jess Jackson, a former presidential candidate, said in a recent interview.
 “Trump’s removal is not enough for us.”

 For Biden, victory in South Carolina is a milestone in campaigning.
 Analysis of the population revealed that he was supported by all walks of life, but his main secret in this victory was to return to the black vote; A society that trusted Biden more than any other candidate.
 The Bedouin black community believes that a nominee can oust Trump from the White House.
 But Biden must work harder to win the November election than ever before, and not be content with the current coalitions that led to his victory in the qualifying round.
 Biden must give young voters a promise beyond Trump’s removal from the White House and answer for their troubles today.

 On the political front, a working group of justice experts has been formed, supported by Bernie Sanders, Senator Vermont.
 Biden recently released a plan for black Americans, part of which refers to the economic inequalities of black society and their right to vote.
-“Biden is a consensus builder, and if surrounded by right people, quality should serve him well,” said Jackson, who previously supported Sanders in the primary.
+“Biden is a consensus builder, and if surrounded by right people, quality should serve him well,” said Jackson, reported on the New York Times, who previously supported Sanders in the primary.
 But Stephen Benjamin of Colombia says Biden should overcome his mistakes.
 He said he would certainly support Biden against Trump.
 “The greatest asset that every candidate has, for better or for worse, is authenticity,” Benjamin adds.
 “I think people will gravitate to that authenticity,” he added.

 Thousands gathered in downtown South Carolina on Saturday to share the pain of their racism.
 The old state parliament, which was also set on fire during the civil war, is now witnessing the presence of people in the new building with the same demands of the nineteenth century.